sstebbins/pppcemr/README.md

 # PPPCPro
-Web port of EncounterPro OS open source EHR
+This is a python web app port of [EncounterPro OS open source EHR created by Mark Copenhaver](http://encounterpro.org/).
+No source code from this original project was used.

 # Installation